-Designers often describe portions of their design (such as counters and glue logic) with schematics, and other portions of the design (such as decoders) with Boolean equations.
-ADI software allows designers to merge multiple modes of design entry into a single design.
+Designers often describe portions of their design, such as counters and glue logic, with schematics, and other portions of the design, such as decoders, with Boolean equations.
+Automatic Placement and Routing software, APR, permits designers to merge multiple modes of design entry into a single design.